 A Soft Toy

-Soft toys are timeless and often become cherished keepsakes.
-Choosing one with a spring or Easter theme, like a bunny or chick, makes it feel festive while still being comforting.
+Soft toys are a classic Easter gift and often become well loved keepsakes.
+Choosing a bunny or chick makes it feel seasonal while still being something your child will cuddle and play with all year round.

-These gifts often last for years and become part of playtime, bedtime, and imaginative games.
+These kinds of gifts tend to last for years and often become part of both playtime and bedtime routines.

 Why it works: